Home > Design > Barrel

 Good velocity

-ConsRequires pinned muzzle device Common Use CasesM4 clone builds
+ConsRequires pinned muzzle device for non-NFA builds Common Use CasesM4 clone builds

 Field rifles